webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 Here is what I normally do to boot a VM:

   salt-key -y -a app1
-  salt app1 pkg.upgrade
   salt app1 grains.get level
   salt app1 state.highstate

 The four previous commands do things I want to do manually just before configuring other components to use the new VM I just created;

 # add the new VM to the salt master
-# ensure packages are to the latest version
 # check the value of ''level'' grain to confirm it has the level I expect
 # run ''state.highstate'', and go get some water (it takes some time to run)

 '''Remember''' most important commands are already described in the salt master in <code>/srv/salt/README.md</code>.

+=== Typical commands ===

+You can get to know which level a VM is configured by running;

+  salt project grains.get level
+  project:
+    production

+To work with a VM, you can target actions based on their roles;

+Getting the roles of a VM:

+  salt db\* grains.get roles
+  db1-masterdb:
+    - db
+    - masterdb
+  db2:
+    - db

+Deploying code on VMs of a given role:

+  salt app\* state.sls code

+Which is basically what the following command do;

+  wpd-deploy app

+The latter is an alias for the comfort of everyday use and can be done without being root.

 == Deploy ==

-Each role name is defined in an ''sls'' file in <code>/srv/salt/vm</code> (yeah, its a bad name, it’ll change!) and from there, you’ll see any rsync scripts it uses to copy code the salt master hosts in ''/srv/code/foo/repo''.
-Note that ''wpd-deploy foo'' '''ISN’T LIMITED''' to the code in ''/srv/code'', always check the state state definition (e.g. ''/srv/salt/vm/foo.sls'' in this example).
+Each role name states are defined in an ''sls'' file in <code>/srv/salt/vm</code> (yeah, its a bad name, it’ll change!) and from there, you’ll see any rsync scripts it uses to copy code the salt master hosts in ''/srv/code/foo/repo''.

+'''NOTE''' the command ''wpd-deploy foo'' '''ISN’T LIMITED''' to copying files from folders in ''/srv/code/foo/bar'', its also about ensuring that some configuration are applied.
+Its prudent to double check what will happen always check the matching state (e.g.  ''wpd-deploy foo'') in the matching ''sls'' file (e.g. ''/srv/salt/vm/foo.sls'')

 To update a webapp, run the following commands.
 Salt will know which VM has to get the code: